Emile Janse - Piano, guitar, flute, ukelele, drums

 Kathryn Gärlick is a classically trained pianist, from Oakland, who finds joy sharing her passion for music with others; but most especially kids.
 Kathryn started piano when she was seven and continued with private lessons through to college, where she graduated with a BA in Kinesiology and a minor in music.
-She has attended La Honda music camp, played cello for the Berkeley Youth Orchestra, has recently completed Music Together teacher certification, and continues to serve in her church community as a pianist/worship leader.
+She has attended La Honda music camp, played cello for the Berkeley Youth Orchestra, has completed Music Together teacher certification, and continues to serve in her church community as a pianist/worship leader.
 For the past few years, Kathryn has been a nanny for many Bay Area families.
 She now hopes to combine her love for kids, healthy movement, and music while teaching at Music 'N Beyond.
-Kathryn wants nothing more than to create a fun, safe, and healthy exploitative environment where your children can express themselves through all genres of music.
+Kathryn wants nothing more than to create a fun, safe, and healthy environment where your children can express themselves through all genres of music.

 Harrison Murphy - Piano, Drums, Guitar, & Ukulele

 Harrison "Harry" Murphy offers an engaging and well versed approach to his students.
 With both an associate degree and immense passion for music, Harrison curates a unique lesson plan for each student, designed specifically to accomplish that student's goals.
 An avid composer, improviser, performer & recording artist, Harry offers an in depth insight into the vast world of music.
 With specialized instruction in drums, percussion, piano, guitar, voice & theory, Harrison strives to instill a deep and profound connection with his students and their musical self.